lambdaclass/lambda_ethereum_rust/README.md

 ### Database
 Currently, the database is `libmdbx`, it will be set up when you start the client.
 The location of the db's files will depend on your OS:
-- Mac: `~/Library/Application Support/com.lambdaclass.ethereum_rust`
+- Mac: `~/Library/Application Support/ethereum_rust`
 - Linux: `~/.config/ethereum_rust`
-You can remove it with:
+This is determined by the [directories-rs crate](https://github.com/dirs-dev/directories-rs) You can delete the db with:
 ```bash
 make clean-db
 ```